GETTING STARTED

 ⚠️ Important: The region must be set to EU_868 — this is the standard for the UAE community.
 Using a different region means your node will operate on different frequencies and won't hear other community nodes.

-• Uses Spreading Factor 12 (SF12) for maximum range
+• Uses Spreading Factor 11 (SF11) for excellent range

-• Bandwidth: 125 kHz — good balance of range and reliability
+• Bandwidth: 250 kHz — good throughput with solid range

-• Coding Rate: 4/8 — maximum error correction
+• Coding Rate: 4/5 — efficient error correction

-• Ideal for the UAE's flat desert terrain and urban canyon environments
+• Well suited for the UAE's flat desert terrain and urban environments

 👤 User Configuration